-3. 11 ft. travel lanes are preferred for most urban contexts within Newport.
-11 ft. travel lanes are standard for central business district areas in ODOT's urban design guidance.
+- 3. 11 ft. travel lanes are preferred for most urban contexts within Newport.
+11 ft. travel lanes are standard for central business district areas in the BUD.
 Adjustments may be required for freight reduction review routes.
-Final lane width recommendations are subject to review and approval by ODOT.

-4. Travel lanes widths of 11-12 ft. are required along designated local truck routes.

-5. A minimum 8-ft.-wide pedestrian refuge should be provided at marked crossings.
-Otherwise, a median can be reduced to a minimum of 4 ft. at midblock locations that are more than 150 ft. from an arterial (i.e., US 101 and US 20), before widening at intersections for left-turn lanes (where required or needed).

-- 6. ODOT's urban design guidance recommends a 14 ft. lane for speeds above 40 mph.
+Final lane width recommendations are subject to review and approval by ODOT. - 4.
+Travel lanes widths of 11-12 ft. are required along designated local truck routes. - 5.
+A minimum 8-ft.-wide pedestrian refuge should be provided at marked crossings.
+Otherwise, a median can be reduced to a minimum of 4 ft. at midblock locations that are more than 150 ft. from an arterial (i.e., US 101 and US 20), before widening at intersections for left-turn lanes (where required or needed). - 6.
+The BUD recommends a 14 ft. lane for speeds above 40 mph.
 Final lane width recommendations are subject to review and approval by ODOT. - 7.
 Center turn lane required at and within 150 ft. of intersections with arterials (i.e., US 101 and US 20).
 Otherwise, it is optional and should be used to facilitate turning movements and/or street crossings; minimum 8-ft-wide median required where refuge is needed for pedestrian/bicycle street crossings. - 8.
 On-street parking is preferred along all City streets where block spacing, and system connectivity standards are met.
 An 8 ft. width is required in most areas, with a 7 ft. width only allowed along local streets in residential areas.
 Local yield/shared streets require intermittent on-street parking on at least one side to allow for vehicle queuing and passing opportunities, with an 8 ft. width required when on only one side, and 7 ft. width allowed when on both sides.
 Shoulders totaling 8 ft. in collective width may also be provided in lieu of parking - C. If the required cross-section is wider than the available right-of-way, coordination with the City of Newport is required to determine whether right-of-way dedication is necessary or design elements can be narrowed or removed.
-Any modifications to the minimum street crosssection require approval pursuant to the requirements of Section 14.33.100 - Transportation Mitigation Procedure.
+Any modifications to the minimum street cross-section require approval pursuant to the requirements of Section 14.33.100 Transportation Mitigation Procedure.
 Requests for modifications involving ODOT facilities will require review and approval by ODOT. - D. Reserve Strips.
 Reserve strips giving a private property owner control of access to streets are not allowed. - E. Alignment.
-As far as practicable, Arterial, Collector, and Neighborhood Collector Streets shall be extended in alignment with existing streets by continuation of the street centerline.
-When staggered street alignments resulting in T intersections are unavoidable, they shall leave a minimum of 200 ft. between the nearest edges of the two rights-of-way.
-This requirement may be modified by the approval authority if topography or other conditions make it impractical to satisfy the standard. - F. Future Extensions of Streets.
+Streets shall be in alignment with existing streets by continuations of their center lines.
+Staggered street alignment resulting in "T" intersections shall leave a minimum distance of 200 feet between the center lines of streets having approximately the same direction and, in no case, shall be less than 100 feet.
+If not practical to do so because of topography or other conditions, this requirement may be modified by the approving authority. - F. Future Extensions of Streets.
 Proposed streets within a land division shall be extended to the boundary of the land division.
 A turnaround if required by the Oregon Fire Code will be required to be provided.
 If the approval authority determines that it is not necessary to extend the streets to allow the future division of adjoining land in accordance with this chapter, then this requirement may be modified such that a proposed street does not have to be extended to the boundary.